+1. Weight gain is a major cause of sleep apnea.
 While being overweight is not the only cause of sleep apnea, it’s one of the main reasons why people develop this disorder, says Dr. Harvey Moldofsky, a sleep specialist at the Centre for Sleep and Chronobiology in Toronto.
 (Tip: If your neck circumference is 16 inches or larger [17 for men], you’re in the sleep apnea range.)

 When people gain weight, fat accumulates in the neck, narrowing the opening through which air passes.
 With age, “everything gets a bit more floppy,” says Moldofsky, to the point where the muscles of the throat and tongue relax too much when you fall asleep.
 “The opening can get so narrow that everything sort of collapses and you start to choke,” he says.

 Sleep apnea tends to run in families, the result of an inherited body shape, says Moldofsky; for example, a recessed jaw, a small jaw and a large tongue are inherited anatomical factors that contribute to sleep apnea.
 As well, some medications, including some antidepressants, may raise risks for the disorder because they make people hungry and cause them to eat more and gain weight.